starship/starship/docs/it-IT/config/README.md

 - The current user isn't the same as the one that is logged in
 - The user is currently connected as an SSH session
 - The variable `show_always` is set to true
+- The array `detect_env_vars` contains at least the name of one environment variable, that is set

 ::: tip